jarun/nnn/README.md

 ## Quickstart

-1. [Install](https://github.com/jarun/nnn/wiki/Usage#installation) `nnn` and deps (if you need any).
+1. [Install](https://github.com/jarun/nnn/wiki/Usage) `nnn` and any dependecies you need.
 All files are opened with the desktop opener by default.
 2. Add option `-e` to your alias to open text files in `$VISUAL`/`$EDITOR`/ vi.
 [Open detached](https://github.com/jarun/nnn/wiki/Basic-use-cases#detached-text) if you wish.
 3. Configure [cd on quit](https://github.com/jarun/nnn/wiki/Basic-use-cases#configure-cd-on-quit).
 4. [Install plugins](https://github.com/jarun/nnn/tree/master/plugins#installation).